Lulzx/messagemerger/README.md

 # Message Merger
-A simple telegram bot to concatenate message contents.
+A simple bot to concatenate and split message content.